+BEGINNER GUITAR (918) 2.5 Credits

+Prerequisite: None.
+Semester

+Grades 9-12

-BEGINNER GUITAR (918) Prerequisite: None.
-2.5 Credits Semester Grades 9-12 Beginner Guitar is for students with little to no previous experience playing g designed to provide students the opportunity to broaden and enrich their mu performance.
-Students will explore strumming and finger picking patterns, a techniques, chords, songs and improvisation.
-Through a variety of musical e uitar.
-This course is sical studies through guitar s well as other playing experiences, students will be equipped with a strong guitar foundation, enabling them to continue their stu are provided for in-class use. idies if so desired.
-Guitars
+Beginner Guitar is for students with little to no previous experience playing guitar.
+This course is designed to provide students the opportunity to broaden and enrich their musical studies through guitar performance.
+Students will explore strumming and finger picking patterns, as well as other playing techniques, chords, songs and improvisation.
+Through a variety of musical experiences, students will be equipped with a strong guitar foundation, enabling them to continue their studies if so desired.
+Guitars are provided for in-class use.